What’s Open, What’s Not – A Family+FunPittsburgh Guide to Being in the Green

 The Heinz History Center website is still selling timed tickets for the week.
 It is recommended you call to confirm they are still open.

-The Heinz History Center, Fort Pitt Museum, and the Meadowcroft Rockshelter will reopen to the public on July 1, 2020.
+The Heinz History Center, Fort Pitt Museum, and the Meadowcroft Rockshelter reopened to the public on July 1, 2020.
 Advanced, timed is required.
 Capacity will be limited.

 Masks will be required of all guests and staff.
 Social distancing will be in place.
 Cashless pay, plexiglass shields, and extra cleaning will be in place as well.
 Hand sanitizers will be available.